Web Buckling and Web Crippling in Steel Beams: Complete Design Guide

 Basler Tension Field Action - Shear Resistance (Basler 1961)

-$$V_{TF} = \frac{f_{yw}\,h_w\,t_w}{\sqrt{3}}\left(\tau_{cr}/\tau_y + \frac{1-\tau_{cr}/\tau_y}{1+\phi_t^2}\right)$$ $$\phi_t = \sqrt{1 + (a/h_w)^2} \approx 1 + 0.5(a/h_w)^2 \quad \text{(simplified for } a/h_w \leq 1.5\text{)}$$
+$$V_{TF} = \frac{f_{yw}\,h_w\,t_w}{\sqrt{3}}\left(\frac{\tau_{cr}}{\tau_y} + \frac{1-\tau_{cr}/\tau_y}{1+\phi_t^2}\right)$$ $$\phi_t = \sqrt{1 + (a/h_w)^2}$$

-$V_{TF}$ = total shear resistance including tension field (kN). $\tau_y = f_{yw}/\sqrt{3}$ = shear yield stress of web (MPa). $\tau_{cr}$ = critical elastic shear stress from plate buckling theory (MPa). $\phi_t$ = panel geometry factor.
-Basler's formula shows that as $\tau_{cr}/\tau_y \to 0$ (very slender web), the tension field contribution approaches $f_{yw}\,h_w\,t_w/(\sqrt{3}(1+\phi_t^2))$ - still substantial strength beyond elastic buckling.
-The post-buckling-to-buckling capacity ratio for typical plate girders ($h_w/t_w \approx 200$, $a/h_w = 1$) is approximately 2 to 3, meaning the post-buckling capacity is 2 to 3 times the elastic buckling load.
+$V_{TF}$ = total shear resistance including tension field (kN). $\tau_y = f_{yw}/\sqrt{3}$ = shear yield stress (MPa).
+The post-buckling-to-buckling capacity ratio for typical plate girders ($h_w/t_w \approx 200$, $a/h_w = 1$) is approximately 2 to 3.

 Eurocode 3 EN 1993-1-5 Tension Field Shear Resistance (Cl.
 5.3)

-$$V_{bw,Rd} = \frac{\chi_w\,f_{yw}\,h_w\,t_w}{\sqrt{3}\,\gamma_{M1}}$$ $$V_{bf,Rd} = \frac{0.25\,b_f\,t_f^2\,f_{yf}}{\gamma_{M1}} \cdot \left[\frac{1}{(c/h_w)^2}\right] \quad \text{(flange contribution)}$$ $$c = \frac{a}{2}\left(1 - \frac{V_{Ed}}{V_{bw,Rd} + V_{bf,Rd}}\right)^{0.5} \quad \text{(iterative)}$$ $$V_{b,Rd} = V_{bw,Rd} + V_{bf,Rd} \leq \frac{\eta\,f_{yw}\,h_w\,t_w}{\sqrt{3}\,\gamma_{M1}}$$
+$$V_{bw,Rd} = \frac{\chi_w\,f_{yw}\,h_w\,t_w}{\sqrt{3}\,\gamma_{M1}}$$ $$V_{bf,Rd} = \frac{0.25\,b_f\,t_f^2\,f_{yf}}{\gamma_{M1}} \cdot \frac{1}{(c/h_w)^2}$$ $$V_{b,Rd} = V_{bw,Rd} + V_{bf,Rd} \leq \frac{\eta\,f_{yw}\,h_w\,t_w}{\sqrt{3}\,\gamma_{M1}}$$

 Web Crippling: Mechanisms, Bearing Stress Distribution, and Capacity Formulas

-• Under a point load (interior loading point, load spreads both ways)
+• Under a point load - interior loading point, load spreads both ways

 • At column flanges bearing onto beam webs in moment connections

 IS 800 Web Bearing Capacity (Cl.
-8.7.4 - Web Crippling / Local Bearing)
+8.7.4)

-$$F_{cdw} = \frac{(b_1 + n_1)\,t_w\,f_{yw}}{\gamma_{m0}}$$ $$n_1 = 2.5\,(t_f + r) \quad \text{(at end support or concentrated load)}$$ $$n_1 = 5\,(t_f + r) \quad \text{(at interior point load, dispersion both sides)}$$
+$$F_{cdw} = \frac{(b_1 + n_1)\,t_w\,f_{yw}}{\gamma_{m0}}$$ $$n_1 = 2.5\,(t_f + r) \quad \text{(end support or concentrated load)}$$ $$n_1 = 5\,(t_f + r) \quad \text{(interior point load, dispersion both sides)}$$

-$F_{cdw}$ = design web bearing capacity (kN). $b_1$ = stiff bearing length (mm): the length over which the load is applied to the flange, assumed to have zero rotation (e.g. bearing plate length, width of supporting member flange). $n_1$ = length of dispersion at 1:2.5 through the flange thickness and root radius to the web toe of fillet. $t_f$ = flange thickness (mm). $r$ = root radius (fillet radius) of rolled section or weld size for built-up section. $t_w$ = web thickness (mm). $f_{yw}$ = web yield strength (MPa). $\gamma_{m0} = 1.10$.
-Critical check: if $F_{Ed} > F_{cdw}$, a bearing stiffener is mandatory - IS 800 Cl.
-8.7.1.
+$F_{cdw}$ = design web bearing capacity (kN). $b_1$ = stiff bearing length (mm). $n_1$ = dispersion length at 1:2.5 through flange and root radius to web toe of fillet. $t_f$ = flange thickness (mm). $r$ = root radius. $t_w$ = web thickness (mm). $f_{yw}$ = web yield strength (MPa). $\gamma_{m0} = 1.10$.

 IS 800 Web Buckling Under Concentrated Load (Cl.
 8.7.3)

-$$F_{cdw,b} = \frac{(b_1 + n_2)\,t_w\,f_{cd}}{\gamma_{m0}}$$ $$n_2 = 2.5\,\left(\frac{h_w}{2}\right) \quad \text{(45° dispersion half depth to neutral axis; conservative)}$$ $$f_{cd} = \frac{\chi\,f_{yw}}{\gamma_{m0}} \quad \text{using column-buckling curve for slenderness } \bar\lambda = \frac{h_w\sqrt{2.5}}{t_w \cdot \sqrt{E/f_{yw}}}$$
+$$F_{cdw,b} = \frac{(b_1 + n_2)\,t_w\,f_{cd}}{\gamma_{m0}}$$ $$n_2 = 2.5\,\left(\frac{h_w}{2}\right) \quad \text{(45° dispersion half depth to neutral axis)}$$ $$\bar\lambda_{strut} = \frac{h_w\sqrt{2.5}}{t_w \cdot \sqrt{E/f_{yw}}}$$

-AISC 360 Web Local Yielding (Section J10.2) and Web Crippling (Section J10.3)
+AISC 360 Web Local Yielding (J10.2) and Web Crippling (J10.3)

 Concentrated Load Dispersion: 1:2.5 Model and Effective Bearing Length

-Load Dispersion Through Flange to Web (IS 800 / EC3 Model) End Reaction b₁ (stiff bearing) R (reaction) b₁ + n₁ t ⁵ + r 1:2.5 slope Interior Point Load F b₁ b₁ + 2n₁ n₁=2.5(t ⁵+r) each side Web toe of fillet is the critical cross-section for both web bearing (crippling) and web buckling checks
+Load Dispersion Through Flange to Web (IS 800 / EC3 Model) End Reaction b₁ (stiff bearing) R (reaction) b₁ + n₁ t ⁵ + r 1:2.5 slope Interior Point Load F b₁ b₁ + 2n₁ n₁=2.5(t ⁵+r) each side Web toe of fillet is the critical cross-section for both web bearing and web buckling checks

 Effective Bearing Length at Web Toe of Fillet

-$$b_{eff} = b_1 + n_1 \quad \text{(end reaction, IS 800 Cl.
-8.7.4)}$$ $$b_{eff} = b_1 + 2\,n_1 \quad \text{(interior point load, dispersion both sides)}$$ $$n_1 = 2.5\,(t_f + r) \quad \text{(rolled sections)}$$ $$n_1 = 2.5\,(t_f + s) \quad \text{(built-up/welded sections; } s = \text{weld size or leg length)}$$
+$$b_{eff} = b_1 + n_1 \quad \text{(end reaction)}$$ $$b_{eff} = b_1 + 2\,n_1 \quad \text{(interior point load)}$$ $$n_1 = 2.5\,(t_f + r) \quad \text{(rolled sections)}$$ $$n_1 = 2.5\,(t_f + s) \quad \text{(welded sections; } s = \text{weld size)}$$

 IS 800:2007 Design Checks: Clauses 8.4 and 8.7 Step by Step